 To start a new list or switch to a different one, the current list must be named or cleared.
-Then:
+If it is named, then:

 - 1. Press GET.
-The GET menu contains a menu label for each named list plus \NEW. - 2.
-Press the key for the desired list. ( \NEW brings up a new, empty list.)
+The GET menu contains a menu label for each named list plus NEW. - 2.
+Press the key for the desired list.
+(NEW brings up a new, empty list.)